alicejgibbons/vsts-terraform-ansible-packer/README.md

-Continuous Integration and Deployment using VSTS , Packer, Terraform and Ansible
+Continuous Integration and Deployment using VSTS , Packer, Terraform and Ansible: Prairie Dev Con
 ============

 This repository contains code for the "Building Immutable infastructure Demo".
 Following is the flow: